-The Cameroon flag is comprised of 3 vertical bands with the colors green, red, and yellow.
-There is a small, yellow, 5-pointed star in the center (on the red band).
-The flag symbolizes "Hope, Independence and Unity."
+The Cameroon flag features a tricolor design with three equal-sized vertical stripes of green, red, and yellow.
+The central feature of the flag is a yellow 5-point star in the middle of the red stripe.
 The green color signifies the country's rich vegetation and aspirations for the future, the red color is symbolic of independence, and the yellow color represents the sun as well as the soil and savannas in the country.
 The star in the center signifies the unity of the country as it was composed of both French and English territories.
 The colors and sequence of the Cameroon flag were derived from the Ethiopian flag and Cameroon is the second African country that uses the Pan-African colors on the flag.

-In 1960, France granted independence to Cameroon and on February 20th, 1960 a new flag was raised with the green, red, and yellow horizontal colors that it still has today.
+In 1960, France granted independence to Cameroon and on February 20th, 1960 a new flag was raised with the green, red, and yellow stripes that is still in use today.
 In 1961, the British Southern Cameroons united with the French Cameroons and created a federation.
 Once again, the flag was changed.
 It kept the tricolor it adopted the year before and two golden stars were added in the green band at the top to represent the British and the French and it was known as the "Federal Republic of Cameroon."
 The Cameroon flag remained like this from 1961-1975 and was changed again on May 20th, 1975, when the British and French states unified and remains the same today.

 Cameroon is a country in Central Africa that shares borders with Nigeria, Chad, Central African Republic, Equatorial Guinea, Gabon, Republic of Congo, and the Atlantic Ocean.
 It is known as one of the wettest countries on Earth due to the heavy rainfall it encounters each year.
 Its capital city is "Yaounde" and its largest city is "Douala."
 Due to its varied culture and geography, it is referred to as "The hinge of Africa" or "Miniature Africa."

-Cameroon is a country of many beautiful sights and landscapes.
-It is a country that has beaches (the best beaches in Africa), deserts, mountains, savannas and rainforests.
-It is home to the Dja Faunal Reserve which is not only one of the largest rainforests in Africa but also the best protected.
-This is surrounded by the Dja River.
-It is also home to the Royal Palace of Foumban which is the oldest palace in Africa, dating from centuries before and acts as the Sultan of the country's residence as well as home to Mount Cameroon which is Cameroon's highest point and has an active volcano.
+Cameroon is home to many beautiful sights and landscapes including deserts, mountains, savannas, rainforests, and the best beaches in Africa.
+The Dja Faunal Reserve, which is surrounded by the Dja River, is one of the largest rainforests in Africa and is notable for being the best protected.
+Cameroon is also home to the Royal Palace of Foumban which is the oldest palace in Africa and still serves as the residence of the Sultan.
+Mount Cameroon, which is an active volcano and Cameroon's highest point is another attraction in the country.

 Cameroon National Anthem